 Our advice: Look for something cloud-based that integrates with the systems you have to pull it all together in one source.

-2) Does your playbook include remote selling techniques?
+2) Do your Playbook™ include remote selling techniques?

-Check to see if your playbook is missing topics like these, or if they could use some shoring up now that they’re an everyday reality:
+Check to see if your plays are missing topics like these, or if they could use some shoring up now that they’re an everyday reality:

 - Social selling: On its own, it’s a powerful selling tool.
 Now, however, it’s more important to tap into social networks and messaging apps as in-person opportunities and events are at a standstill.